PubInv/freespireco/proposal.md

 Travel and shipping costs are relatively high for Public Invention, because are teams are fundamentally distributed.
-In some occasions, such as major events and conferences, we need the entire team to gather in a co-location for physical assmebly, testing, and team-building.
+In some occasions, such as major events and conferences, we need the entire team to gather in a co-location for physical assembly, testing, and team-building.
 We estimate these costs at $2,000 per team.
 We are currently proposing at least six such devices, so we need 6 * $8,000/year = $48,000/year for basic prototyping.